Cas9: DNA cleavage

-The Cas9 nuclease contains two nuclease domains, HNH and RuvC, responsible for cleaving the target strand (TS) and nontarget strand (NTS), respectively.
-The seminal structural characterization of the nuclease demonstrated that the HNH domain precisely cleaves between the positions 18 and 17 (18|17) of the protospacer, while the RuvC cuts between the same bases and at additional downstream positions.

-Using molecular dynamics simulation, a study reported that cleavage of the NTS between 17|16 of the target sequence was more energetically favored than 18|17, generating 1 nucleotide 5' ssDNA overhangs.
-Notably, the authors demonstrated that the 5' overhangs are filled in, and the product of DNA repair are templated insertions, where the 5' overhang is used as a template by Pol4 for the repair reaction.
-The association between staggered cleavage and precise templated insertions was supported by additional studies in human cells.
+The seminal structural characterization of the nuclease demonstrated that the HNH domain precisely cleaves between the positions 18 and 17 (18|17) of the protospacer, while the RuvC cleaves the non-target strand at corresponding and downstream positions.
+Molecular dynamics simulations reported that cleavage of the NTS between 17|16 of the target sequence was more energetically favored than 18|17, generating 1 nucleotide 5' ssDNA overhangs.
+Notably, the authors demonstrated that the 5' overhangs are filled in during DNA repair, resulting in templated insertions, where the 5' overhang is used as a template by Pol4 for the repair reaction.
+The association between staggered cleavage and precise templated insertions have been supported by additional studies in human cells.

-Recently, a high-throughput investigation of Cas9 scission profile revealed that ~85% of on-target cleavage is blunt, whereas ~15% had a 1 nucleotide 5' overhang.
+The nucleotide composition of the five bases closest to the PAM in the target sequence also affects the scission profile, influencing whether DNA cleavage is blunt or staggered.
+In 2024 a high-throughput investigation of Cas9 scission profile revealed that ~85% of on-target cleavage is blunt, whereas ~15% had a 1 nucleotide 5' overhang.
 Off-targets had a higher staggered cleavage rate compared to on-target sites, with approximately 1/3 of off-targets displaying 5' overhangs from 1 to 3 nucleotides.
-The scission profile analysis revealed that sequence patterns in the target sequence favor the formation of blunt or staggered DNA cuts, and staggered cleavage favored the formation of predictable indels.
+Sequence patterns within the target region were shown to favor the formation of either blunt or staggered DNA cuts, and staggered cleavage was associated with the formation of predictable insertion-deletion (indel) outcomes.